 Responsive CSS3 Blinds Effect Slideshow (background-image)

 Please note that this version uses divs with background-images set with media queries.
+Here is a demo using <img> tags.

 Works in modern browsers and IE9+ (no blinds effect in IE9).
 IE8 users will just see the first image.